souktha/souktha.github.io/hardware/zybo-spi-slave/index.rst

 I would like to add a simple IO peripheral device to the Zynq Zybo board and I would like to learn how much effort I need to get PS-PL interconnected and can be used by high level OS such as Linux.
 For this exercise, I choose to create a simplest device for the Zynq PL that interface with its PS.
-My choice is to create a SPI slave device (PL) that will interconnect to the SPY master of the Zynq (PS).
+My choice is to create a SPI slave device (PL) that will interconnect to the SPI master of the Zynq (PS).

 ..
 TEASER_END